After a two-year pandemic-triggered hiatus, Fort Worth’s Mayfest is back (May 5-8) just in time to celebrate its fiftieth anniversary.

 To tell our story, let us turn the cuckoo clock back to May 16, 1882:

-An account of the “Mai-fest” hosted by Deutscher Verein in the Fort Worth Daily Democrat and Advance is the earliest I have found of a Mayfest in Fort Worth.
+An account of the “Mai-fest” hosted by Deutscher Verein in the 1882 Fort Worth Daily Democrat and Advance is the earliest I have found of a Mayfest in Fort Worth.
 The event featured speeches, music, fireworks, and a greased pig.
-Among the organizers was baker Herman Eberling.
+Henry Furman was a local attorney.
+Among the event organizers was baker Herman Eberling.
 Adolph Widmer, proprietor of the Green Tree Saloon, lived near Pioneers Rest Cemetery.

 Fast-forward the cuckoo clock to 1888.
 That’s when the Como Social Club, another German social club, was formed in Fort Worth.
 On May 1, 1890 the club held its first Maifest at Rosedale Pavilion on Samuels Avenue, which was still outside the city limits.
 Mayfest is the traditional German celebration of the arrival of spring.
 Note that the May queen in 1890 was Emily Monnig of the department store family.
 Family patriarch Otto Monnig had been born in Germany.
 Como Social Club president Louis H. Schubert operated a saloon on Houston Street and a beer garden on Main Street.
 Clip is from the May 2 Gazette.

 By 1891, these Gazette clips show, the Como Social Club had its own park.
 Note that among the principal beverages at the 1891 Maifest was the “ever famous” beer from Fort Worth’s own Texas Brewing Company (fifty-six kegs consumed) and that among the attractions and activities were a “jangoloo” (jangaloo is a Hindi word meaning “savage”), a sack race, an egg race, the champion pedestrian of the world, and a pantaletted donkey.